deepthi1107/deepthi/Types of Chatbots.md

 ## Types of Chatbots
 ## [Click here to listen the audio](https://drive.google.com/file/d/1GlbnOH9nnmgpEHfXiT-R9MkpwB0VxsrL/view?usp=sharing)

+- At the most basic level, a chatbot is a computer program that simulates and processes human conversation (either written or spoken), allowing humans to interact with digital devices as if they were communicating with a real person.
+Chatbots can be as simple as rudimentary programs that answer a simple query with a single-line response, or as sophisticated as digital assistants that learn and evolve to deliver increasing levels of personalization as they gather and process information.

 **The different types of chatbots:**
 - Menu/button-based chatbots:
     - Menu/button-based chatbots are the most basic type of chatbots currently implemented in the market today.
 In most cases, these chatbots are glorified decision tree hierarchies presented to the user in the form of buttons.
 Similar to the automated phone menus we all interact with on almost a daily basis, these chatbots require the user to make several selections to dig deeper towards the ultimate answer.